borkarsaish65/doyouknowmequiz/readme.md

 1. Object
     * Object used to hold all the question asked to the used
 1. Array
-    * Question asked were stored in an array data structure
+    * Question asked in the quiz were stored in an array data structure